Azure/azure-batch-software-entitlement/docs/walk-through.md

 Leave the server running in this shell window and return to the first.
 You may want to arrange the two shell windows so you can observe the one running the test server while you work in the original window.

-In the original shell window, define an environment variable with the URL of the server:
+In your original shell window, define an environment variable with the URL shown by the server:

 ``` PowerShell
 $env:AZ_BATCH_ACCOUNT_URL = "https://localhost:4443"